Hope, Warning, and the Triumph of God

 God has already done everything necessary to save humanity.
 From the beginning of time, His plan was to show His love, mercy, and justice by sending His Son, Jesus Christ, to rescue us from sin and death.
 The Bible tells us that every person has sinned and fallen short of God’s glory, and the punishment for sin is death.
 But because God loves us deeply, He made a way for us to be forgiven and restored to Him.
 That way is through Jesus, who came from heaven to live as a human being, humble and sinless, yet willing to suffer and die for the sins of the world.

 Jesus did not come to condemn the world but to save it.
 He lived a perfect life of love, truth, and obedience to God.
 He healed the sick, forgave sinners, and showed compassion to the poor, the broken, and the lost.
-Everything He did revealed the heart of God a heart full of mercy and grace.
+Everything He did revealed the heart of God—a heart full of mercy and grace.
 Even though Jesus never sinned, He willingly took our punishment upon Himself by dying on the cross.
 His death was not an accident or a defeat; it was the greatest act of love the world has ever known.

 When Jesus was on the cross, He prayed for those who hurt Him, saying, “Father, forgive them, for they do not know what they are doing.”
 These powerful words show His deep love and forgiveness, even for those who rejected and crucified Him.
 Through His sacrifice, Jesus paid the full price for our sins so that we could be forgiven and have eternal life.
 His blood washes away guilt and shame, offering every person the chance to be made new.

 After three days, Jesus rose from the dead, proving His victory over sin, death, and the power of evil.
 His resurrection gives us hope that death is not the end.
 Those who believe in Him will also rise again and live forever with God.
-This is the core message of the Gospel the “good news” that brings light into the darkness of the world.
+This is the core message of the Gospel—the good news that brings light into the darkness of the world.

-However, even though God has already provided the way of salvation through Jesus, many people still reject Him.
+Even though God has already provided the way of salvation through Jesus, many people still reject Him.
 They choose their own way instead of following God’s truth.
 They seek happiness and purpose in the things of this world wealth, pleasure, and power but these things never last.
 They fill their hearts with pride and self-reliance, refusing to admit their need for forgiveness.
 Some even mock or deny God, thinking they do not need Him.
 But the Bible warns that those who turn away from Christ are choosing eternal separation from God.

-Revelation, the last book of the Bible, gives a serious warning about this.
+Revelation gives a serious warning about this.
 It shows us that one day, Jesus will return to judge the world with perfect justice.
 Every person will stand before Him and give an account of their life.
 For those who rejected God and followed false teachings, there will be judgment.
 Revelation describes how the world will be filled with deception in the last days.
 False prophets and false churches will rise, teaching people to ignore sin and live however they please.
 These messages may sound kind or peaceful, but they lead people away from the truth.